Precious Metals

 One of the primary reasons that many people buy gold is to diversify their portfolios.
 Even people who would never categorize themselves as gold bugs will sometimes devote some percentage of their portfolios to gold, particularly during times of economic weakness.

-All too often people think that buying an index fund or investing in a smattering of stock and bonds is enough diversification.
-But real diversification often means investing across asset classes, or in different industries or regions of the world.
+All too often people think that buying an index fund or purchasing a smattering of stock and bonds is enough diversification.
+But real diversification often means purchasing across asset classes, or in different industries or regions of the world.

 If your wealth is concentrated in financial assets that rely on the strength and health of Wall Street for their performance, a severe financial crisis could lead to significant losses in the event of a systemic financial crisis.
 It’s not at all unusual for both stocks and bonds to lose value during an economic downturn.